Pentagon chief confirms US has paused bomb shipment to Israel to signal concerns over Rafah invasion

 President Dwight Eisenhower pressured Israel with the threat of sanctions into withdrawing from the Sinai in 1957 in the midst of the Suez Crisis.
 Ronald Reagan delayed the delivery of F16 fighter jets to Israel at a time of escalating violence in the Middle East.
 President George H.W.
 Bush held up $10 billion in loan guarantees to force the cessation of Israeli settlement activity in the occupied territories.

-AP writers Lolita C. Baldor and Matthew Lee contributed to this report.
+Associated Press writers Josef Federman in Jerusalem and Lolita C. Baldor and Matthew Lee contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.